Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 Well, where you are in New York.

-But I mean, you know, here in New York, where we are, you know, where the show is, the studio, sorry, I know you love Florida, but some of us don't.
+But I mean, you know, here in New York, where we are, you know, where this show is, the studio, sorry, I know you love Florida, but some of us are living in the lives.

 Well, some of us have to live here in barricaded counties.